sajalasati/web-scraping/README.md

 ## Running the program

-- Run the following code on terminal
+- Run the following code on terminal to install the dependencies:
   - `pip3 install beautifulsoup4`
   - `pip3 install requests`
 - Execute the code by using `python3 com_bestseller.py` and `python3 in_bestseller.py` in the current directory.